- Find a Trail

 As you approach Adams, the area's manufacturing history unfolds as you arrive in Adams and see old mill buildings on the far shore of the Hoosic River.
 The trail parallels the town's delightfully restored main street, with interesting, quaint stores and eateries.
 Archways and banners throughout Adams sport a black bear riding a bicycle, a nod to both the trail and the resident black bear population.
-The trail's northern endpoint is in Adams at the Discover the Berkshires Visitor Center, but it ends on Lime St.
+The trail's northern trailhead is in Adams at the Discover the Berkshires Visitor Center, but it ends on Lime St.